intellij-move/intellij-move.github.io/Writerside/topics/Project-Settings.md

 # Project Settings

-To configure general project settings, go to **Settings | Languages & Frameworks | Move Language**:
+To configure general project settings, go to **Settings | Languages & Frameworks | Aptos**:

 ![Settings Image](settings.png){ border-effect="line" width="800" }

-* You can choose between `Aptos` and `Sui` blockchains.
-It affects selected CLI path and command generation.
+* On Windows and Linux we bundle Aptos CLI with the plugin.

-* `Aptos` blockchain is default, and we provide bundled `aptos-cli` with the IDE.
-If you want to use other version, you can provide it with `Local` option.
+If you'd like to use other version of the CLI, you can specify it with `Local` option.

-* There's number of options to configure for `Aptos`.
+* There's number of options to configure for the generated commands in the CLI.